Laurens-Wuyts/RPi-to-windows-shell/README.md

 <b>!
 For these files to work you'll need some libraries !</b>
 The most libraries are included in python but Pygoogle is not so be sure you download it first.

+If you have some questions feel free to contact me at laurens.wuyts@gmail.com